cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 4: Use code generation to change the output langauge
 ====================================================
 Some exciting new functionality of libCellML is its ability to generate a runable file from a model description.
 This means that if you already have a solver in either C or Python, you can simply translate your model from here into that language.
 Let's give it a go.

 The generator is instantiated in the same way as the other items:

 .. code-block:: python

-    # Instantiate the generator and submit the model to it for processing
+    # Instantiate the generator and submit the model to it for processing.
     generator = libcellml.Generator()
     generator.processModel(model)

 The :code:`Generator` has to re-interpret all of the maths, including the variables, their interaction with each other in different equations, values, initial conditions and units before it can output your model in your choice of language.
 For the maths to make sense, the definitions in your model's variables, maths blocks and units need to be solvable too.
 There are several requirements that need to be satisfied in order for the code generation functionality to be able to work.
 These are:

-- the mathematical model definition must be appropriately constrained (not over- or under-constrained)
+- The mathematical model definition must be appropriately constrained (not over- or under-constrained);
-- initial conditions must be specified for variables which are integrated
+- Initial conditions must be specified for variables which are integrated;
-- initial conditions must not be specified for variables which are the base of integration
+- Initial conditions must not be specified for variables which are the base of integration;
-- the values of constants must be specified or calculable
+- The values of constants must be specified or calculable; and
 - **TODO get full list of stuff here ...**

 .. container:: dothis

     **4.a**  Create a :code:`Generator` instance and follow the example above to process your model.

 .. container:: dothis

     **4.b** Call the utility function :code:`print_errors_to_terminal` for your generator to check it.
     You should see an output similar to that shown below.

 .. code-block:: console